wasquith-usgs/utc2nwislocal/inst/www/README.md

 ***
 ***

 This README file describes the contents of the above path.
-This directory is to contain various files to augment the Internet viewing of the code base as marked up by GitHub, GitLab, or other markup resources.
+This directory is to contain various files to augment the Internet viewing of the code base as marked up by GitLab or other markup resources.
 The two files `standard_time_zones_of_the_world.jpg` and `standard_time_zones_of_the_world.pdf` were acquired from the U.S. Central Intelligence Agency (2015).
 The avatar for the repository (`avatar.png`) was derived from these files.

 ## References